Chapter 7 : Confinement Cell #6

 Macnair laughed; it was a booming and echoing sound, one that sent chills down Harry's spine.
 “You're unbelievable.
 Fuck off,” he spat.

-"Do not make me use force," threatened Harry.
-He hated playing the role of bad Auror, but in this particular situation, he found it necessary.
+“Do not make me use force,” threatened Harry.
+He hated playing “bad Auror” role, but in this particular situation, he found it necessary.

-After hearing James earlier that day, hearing of how his wrist had hurt him like never before, Harry had reason to believe that he had been near a Namken - most presumably Parker Namken - and with the Namken boy's silence for three years, and now Walden Macnair turning up, Harry believed he had every reason to feel as if Parker Namken was working underground on a plan for revenge.
+After hearing James earlier that day, hearing of how his wrist had hurt him like never before, Harry had reason to believe that he had been near a Namken—most presumably Parker Namken—and with the Namken boy's silence for three years, and now Walden Macnair turning up, Harry felt he had every reason to believe Parker Namken was working underground on a plan for revenge.
 This Death Eater could hold the answers for him; he could prevent his son and family from enduring any more pain.
 He had made a promise; he had sworn three years ago that he would take down anyone who tried.
 He wouldn't tolerate anyone who tried his patience.

-"You can't do anything," snickered Macnair.
-"I know of the laws you've put in place.
-Awfully kind of you to be so thoughtful of us containees."
+“You can't do anything,” snickered Macnair.
+“I know of the laws you've put in place.
+Awfully kind of you to be so thoughtful of us Death Eaters.”

 “I could force it down your throat and then obliviate you,” snarled Harry, his eyebrows pulling together in hatred.

 He was aware of Ron moving in surprise behind him, breathing in a sharp gasp.
 “Harry,” warned Ron.

 “You wouldn't,” whispered Macnair.
 It was a statement of horror but also a tease.
 Macnair was mocking him, egging him on.
 “You wouldn't put your job at such risk.”